 - Air bags are designed to inflate only once.
-After they inflate, you'll need some new parts for your air bag system.
-If you don't get them, the air bag system won't be there to help protect you in another crash.
+After an air bag inflates, you will need some new parts for your air bag system.
+If you do not get them, the air bag system will not be there to help protect you in another crash.
 A new system will include air bag modules and possibly other parts.
-The service manual for your vehicle covers the need to replace other parts. - Your vehicle is equipped with a diagnostic module, which records information about the air bag system.
-The module records information about the readiness of the system, when the system commands air bag inflation and driver's safety belt usage at deployment. - Let only qualified technicians work on your air bag system.
-Improper service can mean that an air bag system won't work properly.
+The service manual for your vehicle covers the need to replace other parts. - Your vehicle is equipped with electronic frontal sensors which help the sensing system distinguish between a moderate and a more severe frontal impact.
+If your vehicle has side impact air bags, it also has electronic side sensors.
+Your vehicle is equipped with a crash sensing and diagnostic module, which records information about the air bag system.
+The module records information about the readiness of the system and when the system commands air bag inflation.
+It records the status of the driver's safety belt usage in a crash in which the air bag deploys or a crash in which the air bag nearly deploys.
+The module also records speed, engine rpm, brake and throttle data.

+Let only qualified technicians work on your air bag system.
+Improper service can mean that your air bag system will not work properly.
 See your dealer for service.

-Notice: If you damage the covering for the driver's or the right front passenger's air bag, the bag may not work properly.
-You may have to replace the air bag module in the steering wheel or both the air bag module and the instrument panel for the right front passenger's air bag.
+Notice: If you damage the covering for the driver's or the right front passenger's air bag, or the side impact air bag covering on the ceiling near the side windows, the bag may not work properly.
+You may have to replace the air bag module in the steering wheel, both the air bag module and the instrument panel for the right front passenger's air bag, or side impact air bag module and ceiling covering for the roof-mounted side impact air bag.
 Do not open or break the air bag coverings.